tzuchiangshen/msp430_code/fabooh/readme.md

 Credits
 -------

+* Many chunks of code have be used from various open source projects.
+* Much inspiration has come from the Energia and Arduino API
-o Many chunks of code have be used from various open source projects. o Inspiration has come from Energia, Arduino. o big chunks of Kevin Timmerman's msp430 CCS code has been lifted and ported to msp430-gcc
+* Big chunks of Kevin Timmerman's (oPossum) msp430 CCS code has been lifted and ported to msp430-gcc
+* Robert Wessels' msp430 code provided insight into how to best use the msp430 peripherals